Kalpana Rawal: Judicial career

-and she was awarded the Elder of the Order of Burning Spear (EBS) by President Uhuru Kenyatta.
+In 2012, Rawal was awarded the Elder of the Order of the Burning Spear by President Uhuru Kenyatta.

 Chief Justice interviews

 In May 2011, she was among nine applicants interviewed for the position Chief Justice of Kenya by the Judicial Service Commission (Kenya).
 She however lost to the then eventual appointee Chief Justice Willy Mutunga.

 2012 Kenya Police helicopter crash inquiry

 Justice Rawal led the judicial inquiry into the June 2012 Kenya Police helicopter crash that killed all six people on board including Minister George Saitoti and Assistant Minister Orwa Ojode.

 Vetting Board decision

 In September 2012, the Kenya Judges and Magistrates Vetting Board in its fourth Determination declared Rawal fit for office.
 It had earlier delayed its decision as she was among judges hearing a national interest case to determine on the date of the next Kenyan general elections.

 Deputy chief justice nomination

 Following the resignation of Nancy Barasa, Rawal applied for the vacant position of Deputy Chief Justice advertised by the Judicial Service Commission (JSC) on 9 November 2012.
 The JSC however re-advertised because it was dissatisfied by the number of applicants.
 The position subsequently attracted applications from 17 women and one man.
 She was among five shortlisted for the position.

 On 22 February 2013, the JSC announced that after completing the interviews it had nominated Court of Appeal Judge Kalpana Rawal.
 She was successfully vetted by Parliament, and then appointed by the President as the Deputy Chief Justice and Vice President of the Supreme Court.